 There is a high demand for data integration between the various platforms and systems available in the market.
 T6 Enterprise enables this integration through the use of WebServices or REST API, transferring data in JSON format in three ways:

-Provide data for consultation: Offering a data structure through our API of forms so that a service can consume the data as needed.
+Provide data for consultation: offering a data structure through our forms API so that a service can consume the data as needed by the source.

-Internally in T6 Enterprise, data loading (ETL) is created through our workflow process, allowing various controls, email notifications, and user interaction.
+Internally in T6 Enterprise, data loads (ETL) are created through our workflow process, allowing various controls, email notifications, and user interaction.
 Below is an example of a data loading flow:

 The tool we provide to interact with any external API/REST to T6 is DataloadREST.
 Through it, we can trigger calls using various protocols, methods, and authentications, allowing us to consume data or send data to WebServices available on the network.